Do you need a media streaming device if you have a smart TV?

 Many people are looking into cutting cable partly to save money a mostly because viewing habits have changed.
 Many people no longer watch regular TV programming and instead get most of their viewing entertainment in various forms like Youtube, Netflix and many other options provided by the internet.
 So do you need a media streaming device if you have a smart TV?
 What does a smart tv do that a regular tv doesn't?
 In this post, we will answer why do you need a streaming device.

 The answer depends on if you have a newer TV and what kind of programming demands you have.
-A separate streaming media player is always faster, easier to navigate and update apps.
+A separate streaming media player is always faster, easier to navigate and update apps compared to a smart tv.
 It has fewer bugs and gives you more TV selection options.
-The price is relatively inexpensive and can be purchased for around $50 for a basic stick and up to over a hundred for a full set-top box streaming media player.
-Do I need a Firestick with a smart tv?
+The price is relatively inexpensive and can be purchased for around fifty for a basic stick and around a hundred for a full set-top box streaming media player.
 If you are a Netflix and Youtube kind of person you probably can get away without a separate streaming device.

 Basically, a smart TV is a technological convergence between flat-screen television, computers and set-top boxes.
 In addition to the functions of traditional television sets and set-top boxes, Smart TVs offer internet TV, over-the-top content (OTT), online interactive media, home networking access and on-demand streaming media.
 In this post we are going to answer the following question to see if you need a streaming media device if you have a smart TV.